Kotmin/Kotmin/README.md

 ### Hi there 👋

 Greetings!
 I'm Paweł, a Python Developer passionate about development and AI implementations.
 I specialize in crafting web applications using Python frameworks like Flask, FastAPI, and Django.
 While I'm versatile, my heart lies in backend development.
 I usually go for PostgresSQL in terms of database implementation, but, of course, only if it aligns with the project's needs.
-By the way, I teach and share knowledge both in person and through my YouTube channel "[Groovy Tech Cat][youtube]".
+By the way, I teach and share knowledge both in person and through my YouTube channel "[Groovy Tech Cat][youtube]" .
 I excel at finding software bugs and paying meticulous attention to details.

 ---